AdhamHammoda/apartmentsTask/README.md

 ## 💡 Tips

-- If port 3306 is in use locally, change it in `docker-compose.yml` and `.env`.
+- If port 3306 is in use locally, change it in `docker-compose.yml``.
-- Use `mysql` as the hostname (it's the service name in Docker).
+- Use `db` as the hostname (it's the service name in Docker).
 - Restart containers easily:
   ```bash
   docker-compose down